keyoke/NexusPipelineArtifact/overview.md

 The authentication scenarios which are currently supported by the extension are :
 * Username & Password

-If your Nexus Repository server is deployed in a private cloud which is behind a firewall and the Azure DevOps Service does not have line of sight to the server - the Artifact fields will not be dyanmically populated and you will have to manually provide these values.
+If your Nexus Repository server is deployed in a private cloud which is behind a firewall and the Azure DevOps Service does not have line of sight to the server - the Artifact fields will not be dynamically populated at design time and you will have to manually provide these values.

 ### Linking a Nexus Maven Repository v3 artifact
 Once you have set up the service connection, you will be able to link to a Nexus Maven Repository v3 artifact in your release definition.